module Sexpm:sig..end

 last fully parsed s-expression.
 The value is accurate only after

-are encoded, whitespace and raw atoms lexemes are ignored.`Raw
+are encoded, whitespace and raw atoms lexemes are ignored.`Raw, raw output.
+Like `Minify except whitespace and

 raw atoms lexemes are not ignored.val encoder : ?bytes:Bytes.t ->